cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 package source tree, the test suite, and `noxfile.py` itself.
 You can override this by passing specific source files, separated from Nox's own options by `--`.

 Flake8 glues together several tools.
-Each message is assigned an error code, prefixed by one or more letters.
+The messages produced by these tools are assigned error codes, prefixed by one or more letters.
 These prefixes group the errors into so-called violation classes:

 - `F` are errors reported by [pyflakes](https://github.com/PyCQA/pyflakes), a tool which parses source files and finds invalid Python code.